caszuu/ValcoTris_valec/README.md

 # Tetris
-Tetris for Logic board from Renata Zemanová

-Tetris written in EspIdf for Logic board by Renata Zemanová (https://logic.robotikabrno.cz)
+Tetris code for ValcoTris written in EspIDF